Lord Howe Rise

 JAMSTEC and Geoscience Australia, together with participants from the University of Sydney and GNS Science (New Zealand), successfully completed the first of two pre-drilling site surveys on 11 May 2016.
 This seven-week survey acquired 2D seismic reflection data and seismic refraction data, recorded by 100 ocean-bottom seismometers, along an east-west transect across the LHR to map regional crustal structure (Figure 1).

 Additional data acquired during the survey includes ~600 line km of high-resolution multi-channel seismic over the proposed drill sites (Figure 2), multibeam sonar bathymetry, sub-bottom profiles, gravity and magnetics.
+The survey also acquired acoustic data (via Passive Acoustic Monitoring) and marine fauna sightings data, as part of the mitigation to minimise impacts of seismic operations on cetaceans (see EPBC Referral 2015/7623).
 A report on the Deep Seismic Survey is available for download from the JAMSTEC website.
-Survey data can be accessed via the GA website (see below) and the National Offshore Petroleum Information Management System (NOPIMS).
+Survey data can be accessed via the Geocience Australia website (see below) and the National Offshore Petroleum Information Management System (NOPIMS).

 2. Detailed Site Survey at Proposed Riser Drilling Site (November - December 2017)

-The Detailed Site Survey will involve high-resolution seabed and shallow sub-sea floor mapping, collection of shallow (<20 m below-sea floor) sediment cores and underwater video at the sites being considered for drilling.
+In December 2017, JAMSTEC and Geoscience Australia successfully completed the Detailed Site Survey.
+The survey acquired sea floor imagery, high-resolution multibeam bathymetry, sub-bottom profiles, and sea floor samples (shallow piston cores) at the proposed drill sites.
+2D seismic reflection data and seismic refraction data, recorded by 64 ocean-bottom seismometers was acquired along a 200 km single seismic line across the preferred drill site.
+The survey also acquired acoustic data (via Passive Acoustic Monitoring) and marine fauna sightings data, as part of the mitigation to minimise impacts of seismic operations on cetaceans (see EPBC Referral 2017/8027).
 The information from this detailed mapping and sampling will be used to understand the geotechnical properties of the seabed affecting drilling operations and contribute to the environmental permitting process for the drilling project.
 These data will also contribute valuable baseline environmental information describing deep-water habitats in a remote area of Australia's maritime jurisdiction.

 3. Deep Stratigraphic Drilling (possibly 2020)